-The venerable Sagamore Resort enjoys a spectacular location on Lake George in the foothills of the Adirondacks and offers a wide array of family-friendly amenities, from a seasonal outdoor pool and year-round, heated indoor pool to nature trails, a playground, tennis courts, and an enormous recreation center with indoor mini golf, basketball, pool, Ping Pong, video games, and more.
+The venerable Sagamore Resort enjoys a spectacular location on Lake George in the foothills of the Adirondacks.
+Sagamore offers a wide array of family-friendly amenities.
+There are a seasonal outdoor pool and year-round, heated indoor pool, nature trails, a playground, tennis courts, and an enormous recreation center with indoor mini golf, basketball, pool, Ping-Pong, video games.

 02 of 11